ngockmai/Minecraft-CMS-Blog/README.md

 - Admins: they can do all CRUD, but they can publish posts, comments that are created by others (users, admins)

 ### Database structure and description:

+- A demo database can be found [here](/database/minecraft-blog%20.sql)
+- Draw io version I developed can be found [here](/database/minecraft-blog.drawio)

 ![My Image](./database/minecraft-blog.jpeg)